rasmus-kirk/halo/documents/thesis/07-arithmetization-scheme/index.md

 \end{array}
 $$

 Note: $\text{Input}_i$ is a family of gates with no inputs and one output wire corresponding to an input of the final circuit.
-The list of gates available are defined in section on Gates and Gadgets.
+The list of gates available are defined at the end of the following subsection.

-TODO update for types
+TODO update for types; out uses idx, Input has type tag

 ## Trace

-TODO assert WireType = {p,q} here onwards

 $\text{trace}$ computes the least fixed point of a composition of monotonic functions using $\text{sup}$.
 We also call a monotonic function a continuation if it is called by another.
 We call lift, to extend the argument of a monotonic function.